xyzpw/menuchoice/README.md

 ], title="Most Streamed Music USA", description="Select a genre of music.")
 ```
 > [!TIP]
-> items can be given brief descriptions if they are type dictionary.
-> `{"option": "brief description"}`
+> items can be given brief descriptions if they are type dictionary: `{"option": "brief description"}`

 Selecting an option:
 ```python